Azure Security Center frequently asked questions (FAQ)

 Data collection, agents, and workspaces

-Security Center collects data from your Azure virtual machines (VMs) and non-Azure computers to monitor for security vulnerabilities and threats.
+Security Center collects data from your Azure virtual machines (VMs), Virtual machine scale sets (VMSS), IaaS containers, and non-Azure (including on-premises) computers to monitor for security vulnerabilities and threats.
 Data is collected using the Microsoft Monitoring Agent, which reads various security-related configurations and event logs from the machine and copies the data to your workspace for analysis.

-Am I billed for Log Analytics on the workspaces created by Security Center?
+Am I billed for Azure Monitor logs on the workspaces created by Security Center?

-No. Workspaces created by Security Center, while configured for Log Analytics per node billing, do not incur Log Analytics charges.
+No. Workspaces created by Security Center, while configured for Azure Monitor logs per node billing, do not incur Azure Monitor logs charges.
 Security Center billing is always based on your Security Center security policy and the solutions installed on a workspace:

 - Free tier – Security Center enables the 'SecurityCenterFree' solution on the default workspace.
 You are not billed for the Free tier.